ethereum/go-ethereum/docs/_interface/JavaScript-Console.md

 API](https://github.com/ethereum/wiki/wiki/JavaScript-API) and further administrative APIs.

+(note: the web3 version bundled within geth is very old, and not up to date with official docs)

 ## Interactive Use: The Console

 The geth JavaScript console is started with the `console` or `attach` geth sub-commands.